Web4application/kubu-hai.model.h5/Readme.md

 See [action.yml](action.yml) for the various `inputs` this action supports (or [below](#inputs-📥)).

-For examples that make use of this action, check out our [starter-workflows][starter-workflows] in a variety of frameworks.
+For examples that make use of this action, check out our [starter-gpu](https://colab.research.google.com/drive/1b6nqC7UZVt8bx4MksX7s656GXPM-eWw4)] in a variety of frameworks.

 This action deploys a Pages site previously uploaded as an artifact (e.g. using [`actions/upload-pages-artifact`][upload-pages-artifact]).